 The Tulane University School of Public Health and Tropical Medicine is accredited by the Council on Education for Public Health (CEPH) for its bachelor's, master's, and doctoral programs.

-Accreditation was last awarded on October 25, 2010 for a seven-year term, extending to December 31, 2017.
+Accreditation was last awarded in October, 2017 for a seven-year term, extending to July 1, 2025.
 The school has been accredited since 1947.

 The Master's of Health Administration (MHA) program is accredited by the Commission on Accreditation for Healthcare Management Education (CAHME).
 The MHA program has been accredited by CAHME since 1971.

 Our Industrial Hygiene program is accredited through the Applied Science Accreditation Commission of ABET, an accrediting agency for programs in applied science, computing, engineering, and engineering technology.
 Tulane’s Industrial Hygiene program has been ABET -accredited since 1996.

 Tulane University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Learn more about the university's accreditation.